chrisgrieser/nvim-spider/README.md

 -- The motion stops at the next declaration of a variable in -- javascript.
--- (The `e` motion combined with the `.` matching any character in -- lua ensures that you stop at beginning of the variable name.) require("spider").motion("e", {
+-- (The `e` motion combined with the `.` matching any character in -- lua patterns ensures that you stop at beginning of the variable name.) require("spider").motion("e", {
-	customPatterns = { "const .", "let ." },
+	customPatterns = { "const .", "let .", "var ." },
 })
 ```